The completed application packet consists of the following materials:

 Yes.
 There are no housing opportunities within walking distance to the Zoo.

-No. We prioritize routine animal health procedures every summer during the Aab pre-vet program and cannot offer other shadowing opportunities.
+No. We prioritize routine animal health procedures every summer during the AAB pre-vet program and cannot offer other shadowing opportunities.

 Some have included:

 The Zoo provides scrub tops.
-The Aab Pre Vet fellow provides their own comfortable shoes and pants (long or short).
+The AAB pre-vet fellow provides their own comfortable shoes and pants (long or short).

 The admission committee uses an objective scoring system ranking applicants by experience in both traditional large and small and veterinary practices, letter of interest, veterinary recommendation and GPA.